 If your child’s diagnosis turns out to not be autism, you won't have wasted time researching.
 Many of the management strategies for these individual disorders will benefit you and them whether or not your child has autism.

 2. Children with autism often skip developmental milestones, jumping ahead to new ones and then circling back, sometimes years later, to catch up on others.
-Most children go through a generally recognized developmental process, moving from one phase through the next in a linear sort of fashion.
+Most children go through a generally recognized developmental process, moving from one phase through the next in a linear sort of fashion, children with autism frequently move in and out of stages that are not in line with traditional child development models which can confuse both parents and professionals and make it more difficult to realize the Childs potential.

-But children with autism can achieve certain milestones early and delay critical ones (which is often what triggers us to seek an autism diagnosis).
+Recognizing that children with autism can achieve certain milestones early and delay critical ones (which is often what triggers us to seek an autism diagnosis).
+Is key to understanding what is going on and a meaningful look needs to be taken at all aspects of development and finding small things that are outside the norm in a positive way often gets overlooked.

 3. Many children with autism have exceptional hearing.
 Which is kind of ironic, considering that lack of responsiveness is one of the most common early autism clues, and usually results in hearing tests for deafness.